Citroën DS: In popular culture

 President Charles de Gaulle survived an assassination attempt at Le Petit-Clamart near Paris on 22 August 1962, planned by Algerian War veteran Jean-Marie Bastien-Thiry.
 The plan was to ambush the motorcade with machine guns, disable the vehicles, and then close in for the kill.
-De Gaulle praised the unusual abilities of his unarmoured Citroën DS with saving his life – the car, riddled with bullets and two tyres punctured, was still able to escape at full speed.
+De Gaulle praised the unusual abilities of his unarmoured Citroën DS, which saved his life – the car, riddled with bullets and with two tyres punctured, was still able to escape at full speed.
 Afterward, De Gaulle vowed never to ride in any other make of car.
-This event was accurately recreated in the film The Day of the Jackal (1973).
+This event was recreated in the film The Day of the Jackal (1973).

-The 1961 Citroën DS 19 Décapotable Usine by Henri Chapron garnered publicity for the new model, from its prominent film placement, when Cary Grant himself "telephoned the French automotive company, Citroën, to order a new car for use in the film That Touch of Mink (1962).
+The 1961 Citroën DS 19 Décapotable Usine by Henri Chapron garnered publicity for the new model, from its prominent film placement, when Cary Grant himself "telephoned the French automotive company, Citroën, to order a new car for use in the film That Touch of Mink (1962)."

+The car the eponymous villain uses in the 1965 French comedy Fantômas se déchaîne is a modified, flying Citroën DS.

+Gabriel Orozco's sculpture, "La DS" (1993), is a commentary on automotive design and the fetishization of speed.
+The artwork is a modified Citroën DS automobile, which was created by the artist and his assistant over a month in a Parisian garage.
+Orozco cut the car in half lengthwise, removed the central one-third section, and re-welded the remaining two-thirds back together.
+The result is a dramatically slimmed-down vehicle that can only fit one person and is immobile.
+The sculpture exaggerates the Citroën DS's already sleek, aerodynamic lines, pushing its streamlined form to an absurd extreme.
+Orozco subverts the purpose of an automobile by eliminating a third of the car's width and rendering it useless for transportation.
+The car's engine, lights, and other components are intact but non-functional.
+He transforms a symbol of mobility, speed, and modern design into an immobile, sculptural object.
+The piece isolates and emphasizes the car's formal beauty, creating an almost poetic image of sleekness and speed that is, paradoxically, completely static.